Lonnie Burstein Hewitt

 "I was 16 before I realized that pedophilia did not mean people who loved to bicycle," says L'il Bit, the heroine of Paula Vogel's Pulitzer Prize-winning play.
 Let's face it: the P word is what this play's about.
 But it isn't a clear-cut victim/abuser thing.
 It's really about a relationship-a twisted relationship, yes, but one with some love in it-and also about family, memory, forgiveness and finding the strength to drive on.

-To learn more about Lonnie's work, including articles, book and theater reviews, plays, lyrics, and anything involving the written or spoken word, or to commission new work, email Lonnie now at hew2@att.net/
+To learn more about Lonnie's work, including articles, reviews, plays, lyrics, and anything involving the written or spoken word, or to commission new work, email Lonnie now at hew2@sbcglobal.net/